yamenArmeet/ContactsManagerSolution/README.md

 * **UI** — The user interface (or entry point)
 * **Tests** — Unit and integration tests

-Dependency inversion is applied: higher-level layers depend on abstractions in Core, not on concrete implementations.
+Dependency inversion is applied: higher-level layers depend on abstractions in Core, not concrete implementations.

 ---